pandas-dev/pandas/doc/source/user_guide/groupby.rst

    transformed = grouped.transform(lambda x: x.fillna(x.mean()))

-We can verify that the group means have not changed in the transformed data and that the transformed data contains no NAs.
+We can verify that the group means have not changed in the transformed data, and that the transformed data contains no NAs.

 .. ipython:: python